Johor Bahru (federal constituency)

 Johor Bahru is a federal constituency in Johor Bahru District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 1955 to 1959 and 1974 to present.

 The federal constituency was created in the 1955 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 Demographics

 As of 2020, Johor Bahru has a population of 177,823 people.

 History

 Polling districts

-According to the federal gazette issued on 31 October 2022, the Johor Bahru constituency is divided into 40 polling districts.
+According to the federal gazette issued on 2 July 2026, the Johor Bahru constituency has a total of 40 polling districts.